koenkivits/website/source/_posts/performance-now.md

 Some performance tools worth mentioning:

 * [WebPageTest](https://www.webpagetest.org/): very well known and mentioned in almost every single talk at the conference, but I don't use it often enough.
 This free tool lets you test the performance of your website from different places in the world, using real browsers and real connection speeds.
-* [Request Map Generator](http://requestmap.webperf.tools/): takes WebPageTest output and turn it into a request map to get a better sense of how your CDNs and third parties are behaving.
+* [Request Map Generator](http://requestmap.webperf.tools/): takes WebPageTest output and turns it into a request map to get a better sense of how your CDNs and third parties are behaving.
 [This is an example of the output](http://requestmap.webperf.tools/render/150930_6C_8e18a8699be0287083cc5f121a0b18f4/).

 ## Conclusion